 1. Sticky Rice – The Foundation of Lao Meals

-• Soak the sticky rice for at least 4 hours (overnight if you have the time).
+- Soak it for at least 4 hours (overnight is best).

 2. Larb – Simple and Flavorful

-• Cook the minced meat in a hot pan until browned.
+- Cook minced meat in a hot pan until browned.

-• Add fresh herbs like mint, cilantro, and green onions.
+- Add fresh herbs like mint and cilantro.

-• Stir in toasted rice powder for texture and depth.
+- Stir in toasted rice powder and serve with sticky rice.

 3. Som Tam – A Tangy and Spicy Salad

-• Pound garlic, chili, lime, fish sauce, and sugar in the mortar until well mixed.
+- Pound garlic, chili, lime, fish sauce, and sugar in a mortar.

-• Add the shredded vegetables, peanuts, and dried shrimp (optional), and mix thoroughly.
+- Mix in the shredded vegetables, peanuts, and dried shrimp (optional).

 How Much is Food in Laos?